basment/CUDA_Lessons/README.md

 # CUDA_Lessons
-A collection of my personal journey in learning GPU computing
+A log of my personal journey in learning GPU computing